vitorcodesalittle/plow/README.md

     return a + b
 ```

-Once this is done, use the script as `--tasks_path` for the commands below so plow knows where to find the task definitions.
+Once this is done, use the script path as `--tasks_path` for the commands below so plow knows where to find the task definitions.

-## Brief YAML Spec
+### Brief YAML Spec

 ```
 name: ArithmeticExampleWithControlFlow         # Name of the workflow (not used)